Reallynotanalien/so_long/README.md

 * The map must contain exactly one player and one exit, and at least one collectible.
 For the bonus map, you will also need an enemy.
 * There has to be a valid path in the map.
 If the exit or one of the collectibles is blocked by walls, the map is invalid.
 The player cannot go through walls!

+### Norminette
+This project was written in accordance to the Norm, as set of rules every 42 students need to follow for the C-projects.
+You can find it here: [https://github.com/42School/norminette](https://github.com/42School/norminette).

 ## Bonus
 <div align="center">
 <img src="https://user-images.githubusercontent.com/101518532/235703038-8d4188d5-e9d7-4f3b-9892-e8e519673f91.gif" alt="Bonus gameplay screenshot" width="830" height="416">